Removing an auditor from a company

 How can a company remove an auditor?

 The members of a company may remove an auditor from office at any time during their term of office, or decide not to re-appoint the auditor for a further term.
 They must give the company 28 days’ notice of their intention to put to a general meeting a resolution to remove the auditor, or to appoint somebody else.
-In the case of a written resolution of a private company to appoint somebody else, the company has 28 days instead of the usual 21 days to circulate the resolution.
+In the case of a written resolution of a private company to appoint somebody else (not to remove an auditor, as this must be done at a general meeting), the company has 28 days instead of the usual 21 days to circulate the resolution.
 The company must send a copy of the notice of the intended resolution to the auditor, who then has the right to make a written response and require that the company sends it to the company's members, and to speak at the meeting where the resolution is to be considered.

 Although a company may remove an auditor from office at any time, the auditor may be entitled to compensation or damages for termination of appointment.